zenkavi/SRO_DDM_Analyses/presentations/Frisem_Nov18.md

 Background
 ========================================================

-Individual difference analyses
+- What do we mean by individual difference analyses
-Examples using esp HDDM pars
+- Example papers using HDDM parameters

 Dataset
 ========================================================